Fall, Spring, Summer, Academic Year

 This program is open to UI students who fulfill the following requirements:

 The most recent cost sheet for the program is included below.
 The cost sheet outlines the total estimated costs associated with participating in this program and can be used for financial aid and planning purposes.
 It includes fees charged on students’ U-Bill (USAC program fee, Study Abroad Administrative Fee, and mandatory Iowa Regents CISI Travel Insurance), as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.
 Please see the respective websites for further details.
-Contact your Study Abroad advisor with questions regarding the cost sheet.
+Contact the designated UI Study Abroad advisor with questions regarding the cost sheet.

 Most financial aid (scholarships, grants, and loans) is applicable to study abroad programs.
 Please check the Study Abroad website for information on financial aid and how it may be applied to studying abroad.
 You are also encouraged to speak with someone at the Office of Student Financial Aid to explore financial aid options.